bruhmomentumtr/flutterai/README_ENGLISH.md

      ANDROID_KEYSTORE_PASSWORD: Create a value of your choice
      ANDROID_KEY_PASSWORD: Create a value of your choice
      ```
-   - Save these values somewhere; if you change location later, you’ll need them.
+   - Save these values somewhere; if you download and want to build in local pc later, you’ll need them.
 Otherwise, you won't be able to update the app due to signature conflicts.

 3. **Or [download a release](https://github.com/bruhmomentumtr/flutterai/releases) to get started quickly.**